notyahir/61040-portfolio/assignments/assignment2.md

             a started_at    Float

     actions:
-        - start()

-        - next()

-        - keep()

-        - snooze()

-        - add()
+        - start(user: User, size: Integer [optional]): (sessionId: String)
+            requires: user exists with valid playlists, if integer grab size amount of tracks
+            effects: creates a session with a queue of tracks and start time, returns sessionId

+        - next(sessionId: String): (track: Track [Optional])
+            requires: session exists
+            effects: returns next track or none if finished

+        - keep(sessionId: String, track: Track)
+            requires: track exists in session queue and session is valid
+            effects: sends a tag to TrackScoring to update the Keep list

+        - snooze(sessionId: String, track: Track, time: Integer)
+            requires: track exists in queue and session is valid
+            effects: sends a tag to TrackScoring to update the Snooze list

+        - add(sessionId: String, track: Track, playlist: Playlist | newPlaylist)
+            requires: ability to modify playlists if access granted from platform link
+            effects: adds track to existing playlist or creates a new one if user requests

 **Concept 5: Playlist Analyzer and Fixer**

     concept: PlaylistHealth

-    purpose: Detect duplicate, unavailable, and mood outliers of a user's liked songs or playlists, applies reversible modificatons to the playlists to revive.
+    purpose: Detect duplicate, unavailable, and mood outliers of a user's liked songs or playlists, applies reversible modifications to the playlists to revive.

     principle: A user can analyze a playlist, which then reports any duplicate songs, unavailable songs, or highlights which songs may no longer fit a user's current vibe.
 It can calculate from track score but if the user enters an overall theme for a playlist, there is capability for analysis of the overall playlist.
 Any adjustments made to the playlists can be reversed so a user can retain a "copy" of the original playlist.